joeyagreco/TTTinGoLang/README.md

 # TTTinGoLang
-Basic TicTacToe game in GoLang using structs
+Basic TicTacToe game in GoLang using structs.

+It's sloppy but it was good practice.